mmistakes/minimal-mistakes/_drafts/2020-10-03-how-deploy-angular-app-to-azure-appservice-running-linux-from-github.md

         package: .
 ```

-it begins with some comment and a name field. the first interesting part is the following:
+It begins with some comment and a Name field.
+The first interesting part is the following:

 ```powershell
 on: